 Policy must catalyze organic, community-led change.

-Student-centered learning and shared power schools do not emerge from mandates and top-down reforms.
-Rather, policy must clear barriers, provide encouragement, and ensure autonomy and space for school communities.
+Student-centered learning and shared power schools do not emerge from top-down reforms.
+Rather, policy must clear barriers, provide encouragement, and ensure autonomy for school communities to lead change.

 In this space, bold innovators redesign learning and teaching.
-They prove that positive change is possible, then the system changes organically over time, as others refine, replicate, adopt, and adapt their innovations.
+They prove that equitable change is possible, then the system changes organically over time, as others refine, replicate, adopt, and adapt their innovations.

 From Theory to Action: Our Strategic Levers